lamini-ai/lamini-ai.github.io/docs/index.md

     In order to do this in Python, you have to drop a to lower-level.
 The [`Lamini` class](lamini_python_class/__init__.md) is the base class for all runners, including the `LlamaV2Runner`. `Lamini` wraps our [REST API endpoint](rest_api/completions.md).

-    `Lamini` expects an prompt, and an optional return dictionary for the output type.
+    `Lamini` expects a prompt, and an optional return dictionary for the output type.
 You can return multiple values, e.g. an int and a string here.

+    Note that while runners use a `.call(prompt)` method, `Lamini` uses `.generate(prompt)`.

     ```python hl_lines="4-7"
     from lamini import Lamini